First, what the heck is a heavy metal?

 Plants absorb naturally occurring minerals, including heavy metals, from the soil.
 When plants become foods, these minerals can be incorporated into the final product.
 This is why you may have heard that certain foods, especially plant-based foods, may contain trace amounts of heavy metals.

 The plant-based ingredients in Vega blends are of the highest quality, are Non-GMO Project verified, and in many cases are minimally processed so that we can retain as much nutrition as possible.
 But, like you, we want to be sure that our products are safe.
 Our robust Quality Assurance program ensures our products meet both our own rigorous internal standards, as well as all relevant government regulations.
-You can be confident when consuming Vega products that the amount of naturally absorbed heavy metals is below any threshold level of concern.

 Levels of heavy metals in common foods